Gordon Brown: 2010 government formation and resignation

 Brown announced on 10 May 2010 that he would stand down as Labour Leader, with a view to a successor being chosen before the next Labour Party Conference in September 2010.
-The following day, negotiations between the Labour Party and the Liberal Democrats to form a coalition government failed.
-During the evening, Brown visited Buckingham Palace to tender his resignation as Prime Minister to Queen Elizabeth II and to recommend that she invite the Leader of the Opposition, David Cameron, to form a government.
+The following day, negotiations between the Labour Party and the Liberal Democrats to form a coalition government failed, and a Conservative–Liberal Democrat coalition agreement was reached.
+During the evening, Brown visited Buckingham Palace to tender his resignation as prime minister to Queen Elizabeth II and to recommend that she invite the Leader of the Opposition, David Cameron, to form a government.
 He resigned as leader of the Labour Party with immediate effect.

-Post-premiership
+Post-premiership (2010–present)

 Return to the backbenches (2010–2015)

-On 13 May 2010, in his first public appearance since leaving 10 Downing Street, two days after resigning as Prime Minister and Leader of the Labour Party, Brown confirmed he intended to stay on in Parliament, serving as a Labour backbencher, to serve the people of his Kirkcaldy and Cowdenbeath constituency.
+On 13 May 2010, in his first public appearance since leaving 10 Downing Street, two days after resigning as prime minister and Leader of the Labour Party, Brown confirmed he intended to stay on in Parliament, serving as a Labour backbencher, to serve the people of his Kirkcaldy and Cowdenbeath constituency.
 He continued to serve as the MP of Kirkcaldy and Cowdenbeath until 2015.

 Towards the end of May 2010, Brown began writing Beyond the Crash, completing it after 14 weeks.
-The book discusses the 2007–08 financial crisis and Brown's recommendations for future co-ordinated global action.
+The book discusses the 2008 financial crisis and Brown's recommendations for future co-ordinated global action.

 He played a prominent role in the lead-up to, and the aftermath of, the 2014 Scottish independence referendum, campaigning for Scotland to stay in the United Kingdom.
 "Our vision for the future of Scotland – yes a Scottish parliament for fairness, battling for equality across the UK", he told voters in an impassioned speech on the eve of polling.
 "But our vision is bigger than that – at every point, particularly through our membership of the UK, to fight for what is our dream, what is our demand.
 A world not of a separate state, but a world of social justice people can believe in.
 What kind of message does Scotland send to the world if, tomorrow, we said we are going to give up on sharing, we are going to smash our partnership, we are going to abandon co-operation and we are going to throw the idea of solidarity into the dust.
 This is not the Scotland I know and recognise."

 On 1 December 2014, Brown announced that he would not be seeking re-election to parliament.
 He stood down at the general election in May 2015.